+The fuel tank is vented.
+The photo above shows the fuel tank vent on the starboard side.

-The starboard side vent is in the same location on the other side of the hull.
-The vent fittings are connected to the fuel tanks with the fuel vent hoses.
-These vents allow air to pass through them when fueling and when the engines are drawing fuel from the tanks.
+The vent fitting is connected to the fuel tank with a fuel vent hose.
+This vent allows air to pass through the tank when fueling and when the engines are drawing fuel from the tank.

-The fuel fill and fuel vent hoses, fittings and connections should be inspected for leaks and signs of dry rot or swelling at least once a year.
+The fuel fill and fuel vent hose, fittings and connections should be inspected for leaks and signs of dry rot or swelling at least once a year.
 If any of these conditions are present, have an authorized Silverton Service Technician inspect the entire fuel system immediately.
-If a leak is found, turn OFF the battery switches, disconnect the shore power (refer to the electrical pages in this section of the owners manual) and disable any possible source of ignition.
-Contact your Silverton dealer or Silverton's Customer Service Department immediately.
+If a leak is found, turn OFF the battery switches, disconnect the shore power (refer to the electrical pages in this section of the Owner's Manual), and disable any possible source of ignition.
+In addition, all Fuel Shut-Off Valves should be shut off.
+Shut-Off Valves are located at the fuel tank and the fuel filters.
+Contact your Silverton Dealer or Silverton's Customer Service Department immediately.